quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/electron-security-concerns.md

 Permit only GPG-signed commits to be merged and require at least two team members (who did not make the PR) to review and approve the commit.

+Reconsider your node package management system:
+- use a private npm registry (like [JFrog](https://jfrog.com/))
+- fix your packages to specific versions known to work
+- use pnpm
-Audit each and every single module and its dependencies.
+- audit each and every single module and its dependencies

 #### Pay to get hacked
 Somebody smart might have hacked your project (or an underlying library).
 If you are making money with this app, consider getting a [Hacker One](https://hackerone.com) account and running a constant bounty award.
 At least you'll be able to convince the hacker to be ethical and NOT sell the exploit to your competitor.